Visit – Tours

 We encourage the promotion of humane education, and to facilitate that we offer school groups the opportunity to visit our sanctuary.

-We ask for a donation on a sliding scale of $5-15/student and require a chaperone: student ratio of 1:5.
+We ask for a donation of $3-5/child and require a chaperone:child ratio of 1:5.

-Children get the opportunity to interact directly with the animals at the sanctuary, learn how they are housed, fed, and cared for, and also from where they came from.
+Children get the opportunity to interact directly with the animals at the sanctuary, learn how they are housed, fed and cared for and also where they came from.
 We do promote veganism in a gentle, compassionate manner.

 College & University Tours